clinfo/GraphGenerativeModel/README.md

 - `sa` - The Synthetic Accessibility score (no modifications made to the base score)
 - `mw` - The Molecular Weight (no modifications made to the base score)
 - `ring_count` - Number of rings present: (exact formula = `-(ring_count)`)
+- `tanimoto` - Compute the tanimoto similarity against a smiles given in the config

 Modifications to the formulas can be easily added (`lib/calculators.py`)